microsoft/MLOpsTemplate/src/workshop/documents/part_3.md

 5. Now that the necessary changes have been made, the changes can be pushed to your feature branch which will trigger the feature_engineering_unit_test workflow.

+    > Action Items:
-    - Run the following commands in sequence to stage changes, commit them, and then push them to your repo:
+    > - Run the following commands in sequence to stage changes, commit them, and then push them to your repo:
     1. ```bash
         git status
         ```